Writing

 Tools I’m Using

-- Back to the Mac.
-In the end my one-year Linux experiment was great, but the alternatives to the tools I use (Adobe Premiere, PS, and AI, Graffle, and ScreenFlow) were not quite there.
+Back to the Mac.
+In the end my one-year Linux experiment was great, but the alternatives to the tools I use (Adobe xxx, Affinity yyy, Graffle, and ScreenFlow) were not quite there.
 It’s a shame: in many ways Linux is now the nicest overall OS to use.

-- Adobe Premier Pro, Audacity, Illustrator, Photoshop.
+Adobe Premier Pro, Screenflow, Affinity Designer, Photoshop.
 Omnigraffle, Quicktime, Numbers, Keynote.
 I wish I could find a simple animation package.
 Skim for PDF reading.

-- Git: for just about everything: my driving value is is “if my machine melts overnight, I want to be back where I was by that afternoon?”
+• Git: for just about everything: my driving value is is “if my machine melts overnight, can I be back to where I was by that afternoon?”